 2.3.
 Utah Code §53B-16-110, Credit for prior learning—Board plan and policies—Reporting

 2.4.
-Regent Policy R470, General Education, Common Course Numbering, Lower Division, Pre-Major Requirements
+Board Policy R470, General Education, Common Course Numbering, Lower Division, Pre-Major Requirements

 2.5.
-Regent Policy R471, Transfer and Articulation of Credit (pending approval)
+Board Policy R471, Transfer and Articulation of Credit (pending approval)

 2.6.
-Regent Policy R473, Standards for Granting Academic Credit for CTE Course Work Completed in Non-Credit Instructional Formats
+Board Policy R473, Standards for Granting Academic Credit for CTE Course Work Completed in Non-Credit Instructional Formats

 3.1.
 “Prior Learning” Knowledge, competencies, and skills acquired through formal or informal education outside a traditional academic environment or at the initiative of the individual learner, including through participation in employer training programs, military service, and independent study.